QwantResearch/qnlp-toolkit/README.md

 # Qnlp-ToolKit

-This toolkit ais to assemble the whole tools and libraries available for NLP rpocessing at Qwant.
+This toolkit ais to assemble the whole tools and libraries available for NLP pre-processing at Qwant.

 # Tools available
 ## qtokenizer